umurkarakas/surgery-sft/README.md

 python data_utils/qa_generation.py
 ```

 This script:
-- Uses a large language model (Mistral-Small-24B) to generate question-answer pairs for each video segment
+- Uses a quantized large language model (Mistral-Small-24B) to generate question-answer pairs for each video segment
 - Creates three QA pairs for each segment:
   1. Identifying the current surgical phase
   2. Describing visible anatomical structures